moejoe95/theConspiracy/specification.md

 - (1) interactions with environment
     - collecting game entities (health/ammo boxes)
-    - static obstacles that cause demage (lava, spikes)
+    - static obstacles that cause damage (lava, spikes)

 - (1) dedicated save points
     - state is saved at the beginning of each room (except first room)